What is the Unitary Patent?

 In order to be patentable, a claimed invention must be both novel (different in some way) and have an inventive step in comparison to the prior art.

 Prior art comprises anything that was made available to the public before the filing date of a patent application (or priority date, where priority is claimed).
-Under European patent law, full prior art encompasses anything (document, oral disclosure or otherwise) available in any jurisdiction prior to the filing date of a European patent application (Art.
+Under European patent law, full prior art encompasses anything (document, oral disclosure or otherwise) available anywhere prior to the filing date of a European patent application (Art.
 54(2) EPC).
-This type of prior art can be used to attack a European (EP) patent application on grounds of both a lack of both novelty and a lack of inventive step during examination of the European patent application.
-So called “earlier filed, later published” prior art documents (Art.
-54(3) EPC) are another type of prior art which are specifically European patents/applications (or European parts of internationally filed patents/applications).
-As can be inferred from the name, these documents are filed prior to the priority date of the European patent application in question, but remain unpublished on the priority date of said EP patent application.
-This type of prior art can only be used for novelty, and not inventive step, attacks on any such later EP patent application under examination.
+This type of prior art can be used in the examination of novelty and inventive step of a European patent application.
+So-called “earlier filed, later published” prior art documents (Art.
+54(3) EPC) are another type of prior art which are specifically published European patent applications.
+As can be inferred from the name, these documents are filed prior to the priority date of the European patent application in question, but are published after the priority date of said EP patent application.
+This type of prior art can only be used in respect of assessing the examination of novelty, and not inventive step.

 Earlier national rights are a further type of prior art and are akin to the European “earlier filed, later published” prior art mentioned above in that they are filed prior to the EP patent application in question but remain unpublished on the priority date of the EP patent application.
 However, earlier national rights are in respect of individual national patents/applications (e.g. in the United Kingdom, France or Germany - GB, FR or DE) and are not, therefore, EP patents/applications.
 In contrast to full prior art and European “earlier filed, later published” prior art, earlier national rights are only relevant to patentability in the country in which the earlier national right is published.
 Furthermore, earlier national rights are not considered during examination of an EP patent.
 They cannot be used as prior art to attack the novelty or inventive step of a European patent application during examination, or opposition, proceedings at the EPO.
 However, they can be used to challenge the validity of a European patent following grant.
 This is when validation – i.e. the conversion of the single EP patent into national patent equivalents across one or more of the EPC contracting states - occurs.
 This is discussed in more detail in relation to unitary patent protection below.